Dysar/revelChat/README.md

 # Hey, thanks for coming!
-This chat allows people to share the experience using a chatbot for making phone calls
+This chat allows people to share the experience while using a chatbot for making phone calls

 ## The idea

 The idea is to make interaction with a chatbot more social and let unlimited amount of peers use a chatbot and share the experience between each other.

-I also did not add usernames to each message to bring some kind of anonimity to each particular message
+I also did not add usernames to each message to bring some kind of anonymity to each particular message

 You know who is participating in the chat, but knowing who said something particular can apply pressure on the person speaking.